Downhill Media > About > Portfolio > Audiobrary Case Study

 The approach

 The front of the site looks like a thoughtful independent bookstore, not a subscription platform.
 Browse by title, by narrator, by series.
 Each book page leads with the book itself — cover, author, narrator, sample — and the purchase flow is direct: buy, receive an email with the listening link, open the app.
 No subscription, no credits, no lock-in.
+In fact, we implemented an innovative concept where a customer can rent an audiobook for a week at a substantial discounted price.
+This encourages listeners to expand their choices without having to pay a full price for experimentation.
+It is an alternative to the subscription model which the majority of customers were fed up with from other platforms.

 “When you purchase through Audiobrary, you are supporting the people who make the art, not the corporations that merely distribute it.”